Gaberiele/angular2-springboot-checkSouthAfricanNumbers/README.md

 # angular2-springboot-checkSouthAfricanNumbers
 Check Correct Format of South African Numbers.
 Angular2 &amp; Spring Boot

-The Project is developed in Angular 2 for Frontend, Spring Boot for Backend and SQLite DB
+The Project is developed in Angular 2 for Frontend, Spring Boot with Java e Spring Data Jpa for Backend and SQLite for DB

 The folders in Repository is checkSANumberApp (Backend) and checkSANumberFe (Frontend)
 <hr>